-RSE will be taught in single year groupings.
+RSE will be taught in single year groupings in year five and six.

 Science Curriculum

 The following are the elements of sex education taught in the science curriculum:

 Early Years Foundation Stage children learn about life cycles.
 Through ongoing personal, social and emotional development, they develop the skills to form relationships and think about relationships with others.